doctypedev/sintesi/README.md

 - Generate SHA256 hashes of all code signatures
 - Create `doctype-map.json` to track everything (commit this file)
 - Create `doctype.config.json` with your project configuration (commit this file)
-- Optionally set your OpenAI API key for AI-powered updates
+- Optionally select an AI provider and configure its API key for AI-powered updates

 **Doctype will create documentation files with anchors like this:**